sysadmin-info/sysadmin.info.pl/content/en/blog/gitlab-integration-with-awx-automating-ansible-playbook-execution.md

 1. **Creating a new project**:
     - Go to the “Projects” tab and click “Add”.
-    - Name your project and select the “SCM Type” as “Manual”.
+    - Name your project and select the “SCM Type” as “Git”.
+    - Provide the URL to the Git repository containing your Ansible playbooks (e.g., GitLab).
+    - Specify the branch if you are using one other than the default.
     - Click “Save”.

 2. **Wait for the project to synchronize**: AWX will automatically synchronize the project with the Git repository.
 You can monitor the progress in the “Projects” tab.